needle-tools/needle-engine-support/documentation/xr.md

 ## Adding VR and AR capabilities to a scene

+AR, VR and networking capabilites in Needle Engine are very modular.
+You can choose to not support any of them, or add only specific features.
+Here's how:

 ### Basic capabilities
 - **Enable AR and VR**
   Add a `WebXR` component.

-- *Optional:* you can set a custom avatar by referencing a Prefab.
+  *Optional:* you can set a custom avatar by referencing an [Avatar Prefab](#avatars).
   By default a very basic `DefaultAvatar` is assigned.

-- *Optional:* You can specify if AR and/or VR should be allowed for your scene by toggling them on and off.
--
-- *Optional:* If you don't want the default AR/VR buttons, disable `Create VR/AR button`.

 ### Multiplayer
 - **Enable Networking**